adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

 mechanism.
 The block-order will be determinedvia Proof-of-Work.
 Certain system variables will be deter-mined via on-chain prediction market system, which allowsthe users to participate and bring in their knowledge.

 Forthe PoW algorithm we currently favor a variant of Tromp'sCuckoo Cycle, one which is memory bound, and also isan "indirectly useful Proof-of-Work", as it requires lesselectricity to run, but instead has another limiting factor,the one of memory latency availability.
-This also makes itfeasible to mine with a smart phone.Tromp writes about his work:
+This also makes itfeasible to mine with a smart phone.Tromp writes about his

->[Cuckoo Cycle is] an instantly verifiable memorybound PoW that is
->unique in being dominated bylatency rather than computation.
-In that
->sense, min-ing Cuckoo Cycle is a form of ASIC mining whereDRAM chips
->serve the application of randomlyreading and writing billions of
->bits.When even phones charging overnight can minewithout orders of
->magnitude loss in efficiency,not with a mindset of profitability but of
->playingthe lottery, the mining hardware landscape willsee vast
->expansion, benefiting adoption as well asdecentralization.
+work:

+    [Cuckoo Cycle is] an instantly verifiable memorybound PoW that is unique in being dominated bylatency rather than computation.
+In that sense, min-ing Cuckoo Cycle is a form of ASIC mining whereDRAM chips serve the application of randomlyreading and writing billions of bits.
+When even phones charging overnight can minewithout orders of magnitude loss in efficiency,not with a mindset of profitability but of playingthe lottery, the mining hardware landscape willsee vast expansion, benefiting adoption as well asdecentralization.

 Preview: The consensus mechanism has a somewhat non-standard role in æternity.
-In addition to agreeing on newblocks for the blockchain, it also agrees on both answers tooracle questions and the values of the system's parameters.In particular, the consensus mechanism can change itself.However, it should be noted that this is not entirely unprob-lematic.
+In addition to agreeing on newblocks for the blockchain, it also agrees on both answers tooracle questions and the values of the system's parameters.

+In particular, the consensus mechanism can change itself.However, it should be noted that this is not entirely unprob-lematic.

 For example, if a simple proof-of-work mechanismwas used, it would be rather cheap to bribe the miners tocorrupt the oracle.
 Therefore æternity is going to use a novelhybrid Proof-of-Stake Proof-of-Work algorithm, leveragingthe benefits of both.

-Independently from this, PoW is goingto be used to issue new aeon tokens.Sidenote:
-Originally Aeternity intended to be a 100 percentproof-of-stake blockchain.
+Independently from this, PoW is goingto be used to issue new aeon tokens.Sidenote: Originally Aeternity intended to be a 100 percentproof-of-stake blockchain.
 We don't think anymore that adecentralized 100 percent PoS system is possible.

 [☝](#)